playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 # Keyboard Usage {#keyboard-usage}

-When asking many of my Linux-favoring friends why they love Linux so much, I've noticed one answer reoccur time and time again.
-They love being able to control their computer front, back, and sideways without having to touch their mouse.
+When asking many of my Linux-favoring friends why they love Linux so much, I've heard one answer time and time again.
+They love being able to control their computer front, back, and sideways without having to touch the mouse.
 Well, dear reader, I assure you that Windows provides the same level of control.

 ## Built-Ins {#built-in-keyboard-shortcuts}

-Windows, by default, includes a myriad of shortcuts baked right in that allow you to have powerful usage of your system using nothing but your keyboard.
+By default, Windows includes a myriad of shortcuts baked right in that allow you to have powerful usage of your system using nothing but your keyboard.
 Here are just a few that I think are useful to keep-in-mind:

 | Key Combo                                           | What It Does                                                 |
 | --------------------------------------------------- | ------------------------------------------------------------ |